jiyorude/theMachinimaVault/TERMS OF USE.md

     * VOD platforms that utilize subscription models;
     * Commercial events;

-are **PROHIBITED** unless explicit written permission has been received from A Pixelated Point of View and (if appliccable) all other copyright holders involved.
+are **PROHIBITED** unless explicit written permission has been received from A Pixelated Point of View and (if applicable) all other copyright holders involved.

 ### [9] - USE OF THE VAULT'S SOURCE CODE